Tucker-Chatfield/Tucker-Chatfield/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying at ___ Bootcamp.\
+🎓 &nbsp;I'm currently studying at General Assembly Bootcamp.\
 🌱 &nbsp;I'm on track for learning more about data structures, front-end and back-end development.\
 ✍️ &nbsp;In my free time, I pursue Reading and Video Games as hobbies.\
 💬 &nbsp;Feel free to reach out to me for volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at tucker.chatfield@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé]([https://docs.google.com/document/d/1MTEw7EmxahW63X6VeJ5Ypa2JuWalE5QF13rvJjkESWw/edit?usp=sharing](https://docs.google.com/document/d/1MTEw7EmxahW63X6VeJ5Ypa2JuWalE5QF13rvJjkESWw/edit?usp=sharing)) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://docs.google.com/document/d/1MTEw7EmxahW63X6VeJ5Ypa2JuWalE5QF13rvJjkESWw/edit?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>